FileFormatInfo/fflint/docs/files.md

 ## Use fflint's built-in expander

-FFLint can expand wildcards similar to a shell, but with the addition of `**` to support zero or more directories (see [patterns](https://github.com/bmatcuk/doublestar/tree/v4#patterns) for details).
+fflint can expand wildcards similar to a shell, but with the addition of `**` to support zero or more directories (see [patterns](https://github.com/bmatcuk/doublestar/tree/v4#patterns) for details).

 Example (note the double quotes):
 ```
 fflint svg "./**/*.svg"
 ```

-If FFLint's built-in expand is causing conflicts, you can use the `--glob` flag to change it:
+If fflint's built-in expand is causing conflicts, you can use the `--glob` flag to change it:
 * `--glob=golang` - use an expander based on Go's `filepath.Glob`
 * `--glob=none` - do not do any expansion